jryans/jryans.github.com/source/_posts/2012-09-22-basic-game-with-unity.markdown

 title: "Basic Game with Unity"
 date: 2012-09-22 04:42
 comments: true
-categories: ARTV-1445
+categories: Education
 ---

 ### Overview

 For this week's [assignment][a2], we jumped out of the normal curriculum and went straight to using a game engine with our models from last time.
 We added a few common elements, like terrain and fog.

 ### Unity